The Triodion Period

 On the first two Sundays of Great Lent, the Church stresses the importance of the right faith and sound doctrine.
 On the last two Sundays, it highlights the beauty of virtues through two great saints: Saint John Climacus, the teacher of monastics, and Saint Mary of Egypt, the exemplary hermits, and model of repentance.

-In one of St. John the Peaceful, the Church calls our attention to the importance of spiritual life and spiritual jihad.
+In the Sunday of St. John Climacus, the Church calls our attention to the importance of spiritual life and spiritual labor.

 Sunday of St Mary of Egypt